mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Filling a silver bowl with snow,
-> Hiding a heron in moonlight –
+> hiding a heron in moonlight –
 > When you array them, they’re not the same;
-> When you mix them, you know where they are.
+> when you mix them, you know where they are.

 #### Commentary: